KirkDCO/pdb-secondary-structure-2022/README.md

 The PISCES data files have changed formats and naming slightly since the original work was done.
 The notebooks in this repository have been updated with the current file names, but the code operates in the same way.

-One paritcular update is that the PISCES data files do not contain any sequences shorter that 40 amino acids.
+One particular update is that the PISCES data files do not contain any sequences shorter that 40 amino acids.
 This was a likely source of problems previously with the same sequence appearing multiple times but with different secondary structure annotations.
 Additoinally, these shorter sequences were likely less informative for model dvelopment.

 Additional updates included relaxing the percentage identity cutoff from 25% to 30% as well as relaxing the resolution cutoff from 2.0 angstroms to 2.5 angstroms.
 Neither of these relaxed constraints should overtly affect the quality of the data, but do increase the number of example sequences substantially from ~9000 sequences (ranging in length from 20 to 1632 amino acids) to ~13,400 sequences (ranging in length from 40 to 2128 amino acids).